 - students with expired visas, or students working more hours than they’re allowed to

-- people on a visitor’s visa
+- people who work on a visitor’s visa

-Your business’s details may also be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers.
+Your business’s details may be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers.

 0300 123 4699